-After wearing this helmet almost everyday for the last month, I think it’s about time I stuck a review of it on here.
-I initially bought this helmet as a cheap stop gap measure, after dropping my old AGV and putting a nice crack in the outer shell – doh!
-Amazon were running an 80% off discount on many end of range lines and although I’d rather buy a helmet in a store where I can try it on, the price was so good I decided to take a gamble.
+After wearing this helmet almost every day for the last month, I think it’s about time I stuck a review of it on here.
+I initially bought this helmet as a cheap stop-gap measure, after dropping my old AGV and putting a nice crack in the outer shell – doh!
+Amazon was running an 80% off discount on many end of range lines and although I’d rather buy a helmet in a store where I can try it on, the price was so good I decided to take a gamble.

 - Cheap (in Amazon sale, not normally though).

 - Comfortable.
 Especially around the ears which aren’t overly squashed.

 - Well vented.
 You get a lot of wind flow through this lid, which is great on hot days.

 - Good build quality, including a thick strong visor.

 - Lightweight, just 1.4Kg.

 - The visor has no sticking out handle to aid in opening it with gloves on.
 There’s just a slight indent in the helmet shell, but it’s doesn’t help much.